-- Properties Panel Options - Auto Apply: When checked, the Properties panel will automatically apply any changes you make to the properties without requiring you to click the Apply button.
-The same setting can also be toggled using the button in the Main Controls toolbar. - Auto Apply Active Only: This limits the auto-applying to the properties on the active source alone. - Properties Panel Mode: This allows you to split the Properties panel into separate panels as described in Section 2.1.2. - Data Processing Options - Auto Convert Properties: Several filters only work on one type of array, e.g., point data arrays or cell data arrays.
+- Properties Panel Mode: This allows you to split the Properties panel into separate panels as described in Section 2.1.2. - Data Processing Options - Auto Convert Properties: Several filters only work on one type of array, e.g., point data arrays or cell data arrays.
 Before using such filters, you are expected to apply the Point Data To Cell Data or Cell Data To Point Data filters.
 To avoid having to add these filters explicitly, you can check this checkbox.
 When checked, ParaView will automatically convert data arrays as needed by filters, including converting cell array to point arrays and vice-versa, as well as extracting a single component from a multi-component array. - Color/Opacity Map Range Options - Transfer Function Reset Mode: This setting controls the initial settings for how ParaView will reset the ranges for color and opacity maps (or transfer functions).
-This sets the initial value of the Automatic Rescale Range Mode for newly created color/opacity maps (Section 2.3.2).
+This sets the initial value of the Automatic Rescale Range Mode for newly created color/opacity maps (Section 2.2.2).
 This setting can be changed on a per-color map basis after the color map has been created. - Scalar Bar Mode: This settings controls how paraview manages showing the color legend (or scalar bar) in Render View and similar views. - Default Time Step Whenever a dataset with timesteps is opened, this setting controls how paraview will update the current time shown by the application.
 You can choose between Leave current time unchanged, if possible, Go to first timestep, and Go to last timestep. - Animation - Cache Geometry For Animation: This enables caching of geometry when playing animations to attempt to speed up animation playback in a loop.
 When caching is enabled, data ranges reported by the Information panel and others can be incorrect, since the pipeline may not have updated. - Animation Geometry Cache Limit: When animation caching is enabled, this setting controls how much geometry (in kilobytes) can be cached by any rank.
 As soon as a rank's cache size reaches this limit, ParaView will no longer cache the remaining timesteps. - Animation Time Notation: Sets the display notation for the time in the annotation toolbar.
 Options are Mixed, Scientific, and Fixed. - Animation Time Precision: Sets the number of digits displayed in the time in the animation toolbar. - Maximum Number of Data Representation Labels When a selection is labeled by data attributes this is the maximum number of labels to use.
 When the number of points/cells to label is above this value then a subset of this many will be labeled instead.
 Too many overlapping labels becomes illegible, so this is set to 100 by default.